 - Blooms: Yellow, some varieties with a brown ring around the center; blooms from late spring through early fall

 - Fragrance: Pleasant smell, similar to sweetgrass

-- Cost: Black-eyed Susan seed packets available for $3.95 each at Eden Brothers
+- Cost: Black-eyed Susan seed packets are available for about $7 each.

 10. Blazing Star (Liatris)